RaheesAhmed/brand-story-creator/readme.md

 ## Key Features

 **AI-Powered Brand Story Generation:** Leverages OpenAI's GPT-4 to generate unique and tailored brand stories.

 **Regenerative Business Oriented:** Specifically designed for businesses committed to sustainability and ethical values.

 **Customizable Assistant:** Ability to create or use an existing assistant for tailored interactions.
-**File Upload Functionality:** Supports uploading files to be used by the OpenAI assistant.
-Target Audience Identification: Generates realistic target audiences based on business details.

 **RESTful API Endpoints:** Provides various endpoints for brand story generation and file handling.

 ## Installation